abijith-2002/bugflow-backend/APIBackend/README.md

 Required environment variables
 - SUPABASE_URL
 - SUPABASE_ANON_KEY
+Optional (for JWT validation of bearer tokens used by protected endpoints):
+- JWT_SECRET_KEY (secret used to verify tokens)
+- JWT_ALGORITHM (e.g., HS256)

 Quick start
 - Copy .env.example to .env in this directory and set SUPABASE_URL and SUPABASE_ANON_KEY.